-Strange Life, coming next March from Mayapple Press.
-You can watch the book trailers on Vimeo.
+Strange Life can now be pre-ordered from Mayapple Press.
+And, you can watch the book trailers on Vimeo.

 Listen to a brief essay about Leonard Cohen.
 And yes, that's me reading it.